appwrite/rules/README.md

-# Appwrite Cursor Rules Generator
+# Appwrite AGENTS.md Generator

-A web application for generating comprehensive Cursor rules (`.mdc` files) for Appwrite development across multiple SDKs and frameworks.
-This tool helps developers create customized development rules that include best practices, code examples, and guidance for building applications with Appwrite.
+A web application for generating comprehensive AGENTS.md files for Appwrite development across multiple SDKs and frameworks.
+This tool helps developers create customized AI coding assistant instructions that include best practices, code examples, and guidance for building applications with Appwrite.

 ## Features